szczyglis-dev/py-gpt/docs/source/modes.rst

    :width: 800

-**Image generation:** If you want to generate images (using DALL-E) directly in chat you must enable plugin ``Image generation (inline)`` in the Plugins menu.
+**Image generation:** If you want to generate images directly in chat you must enable plugin ``Image generation (inline)`` in the Plugins menu.
 Plugin allows you to generate images in Chat mode:

 .. image:: images/v3_img_chat.png
    :width: 800